Convex-Dev/design/docs/cad/003_encoding/README.md

 - Data structure of **arbitrary size** may be represented.
 The lattice is huge.
 - Support for **partial data**: we often need to transmit deltas of large data structures, so need a way to build these deltas and reconstruct the complete structure when they are received (assuming existing data can fill the gaps)
 - Ability to read encode / decode `n` bytes of data in `O(n)` time and space to ensure **DoS resistance**
-- Fixed upper bound on the encoding size of any value (excluding referenced children) so that reading and writing can occur in fixed sized buffers - this allows **streaming capabilities** including zero-copy operations.
+- **maximum size limit** on encodings for any value (excluding referenced children) so that reading and writing can occur in fixed sized buffers - this allows **streaming capabilities** including zero-copy operations.

 No existing standard was identified that meets these requirements, e.g.
 - XML and JSON are inefficient text based formats, and lack unique representations of the same data